microsoft/vscode-python-web-wasm/README.md

 - no support for native Python modules.
 - no thread support.
 As a consequence there is no async support either.

-### VS Code limitations

-- no debug support.
-You can only run a Python file.

 ## Pre-requisites

 The extension depends on the [Github Repositories](https://marketplace.visualstudio.com/items?itemName=GitHub.remotehub) extensions.
 It also requires you to authenticate with GitHub.